FhenixProtocol/cofhe.js/README.md

 ```

 ### Output data (sealed)
 Encrypted data is sealed before it is returned to the users, at which point it can be unsealed on the client.
-By using the structs `SealedUint` / `SealedBool` / `SealedAddress` provided in `FHE.sol`, the sealed output variables can be automatically decrypted into the correct type using `fhenixsdk.unseal`.
+By using the structs `SealedUint` / `SealedBool` / `SealedAddress` provided in `FHE.sol`, the sealed output variables can be automatically decrypted into the correct type using `cofhejs.unseal`.

 A function with the following return type:
 ```solidity
 function getSealedData(Permissioned memory permission) view returns (uint256, string memory, SealedUint memory, SealedUint memory, SealedBool memory);
 ```

-can be unsealed with `fhenixsdk`:
+can be unsealed with `cofhejs`:
 ```typescript
 const data = await contract.getSealedData(permission);